-The public comment period ended on 03/13/2023.
-The project was re-noticed with a comment period that ended to 6/05/2023.
-In addition to the comments received through the design review process, other comments were received and carefully considered, to the extent that they raised issues within the scope of this review.
+The public comment period ended on March 31, 2021.
+Comment(s) were received through the Design Review process.
 Comments were also received that are beyond the scope of this review and analysis per SMC 23.41.

 I. ANALYSIS - DESIGN REVIEW